harryjjacobs/microslam/slam/README.md

 Simple and lightweight LiDAR-based SLAM library written in C, for running on a microcontroller.

+All distances are in millimeters, and all angles are in radians.

 ## Dependencies

 For visualisation and testing, the following dependencies are required: